Amaralovelyn/LITA_Class_Documentation/README.md

  - Modelling: Data modeling refers to the architecture that makes analysis possible.
 Here an Analyst brings different data close to one another to be able to bring out a single Report.
  - Visualization: This means simply turning data into visuals, charts, graphs.
 Visualization is what many people will see
  - Analysis: Data is evaluated and described by applying statistical and Logical techniques.
- - Presentation: Data is eady for presentation.
+ - Presentation: Data is ready for presentation.